GPS Waypoints is a multi-purpose surveying application supporting the following generic use cases for both professional and personal activities:

-The tool is used in Real State to measure land properties by owners, evaluators, etc… It can determine areas and borders of land properties for planning and valuation purposes.
-The user must collect sequential points of the land surroundings (Add Point to Path) and close the path to build a polygonal area.
+The tool is used in Real Estate to measure land properties by owners, evaluators or buyers in order to determine areas and borders of land properties for planning and valuation purposes.
+The user must collect sequential points of the land surroundings and close the path to build a polygonal area.

-The tool is used in Urban Planning to validate thematic maps of urban areas.
-The user collects the validation points on the field, tags them using his mapping classification system and exports the results to a desktop for validation of classes and determination of the mapping accuracy.
+The tool is also used in urban planning to support land use mapping activities.
+The user collects the points on the field, tags them using his classification system and exports the results to validate the thematic classes or determine the mapping accuracy.

 The tool can be used for planning network infrastructures and maintaining them for producing incident report data.
 Two known infrastructure use cases are the road pavement maintenance and the planning of electric distribution systems, as depicted in the figures below.

 |Road pavement classification for maintenance||Planning medium-voltage and low-voltage distribution systems|

 The road pavement maintenance professionals need to evaluate and classify the road status.
 They can identify pavements distresses with exact coordinates of the failures and associate a tag based on their own classification model.
 The model can be adapted for each country, using different levels of detailed.
 For instance, pavement distress model for asphalt concrete surfaces could be as simple as: